A Session Type System for Asynchronous Unreliable Broadcast Communication: Conclusion and Future Work

-Our system is expressive enough to capture non-trivial communication protocols that operate in an unreliable setting.
+The syntax and semantics of the \UBSC are expressive enough to describe non-trivial communication protocols that operate in an unreliable setting.
 We used the \UBSC to describe a basic implementation of the Paxos consensus algorithm, the standard protocol for achieving consensus in an asynchronous unreliable setting.
-Firstly, our framework subsumes the underlying operation assumptions of the Paxos protocol.
-The computation for reaching consensus takes place within a single session, therefore the communication interaction of a Paxos agent is described as a single session type.
+Our framework satisfies the underlying operation assumptions of the Paxos protocol.
+The computation for reaching consensus takes place within a single session, therefore a single session type can describe the interaction of the Paxos agents.
 The session typing system ensures that a Paxos agent interaction follows the Paxos session protocol.
-The only burden left to the programmer, to achieve a correct Paxos implementation, is to implement the Paxos algorithmic logic at each step of the session interaction.

-Despite the expressive power of our framework, the syntax of the session types follows the syntax of standard binary session types.
-This fact implies a session type framework that does not increase the complexity needed to describe protocols, as it is often done in systems that extend session types, but moves the burden of checking for communication correctness into the type system.
+Moreover, this work follows the syntax of binary session types, where a rather intrigate typing system enforces the static properties of soundness, safety, and deadlock freedom to a calculus that supports realistic interactions of broadcast, gather, and recovery.
+However, it is not in the aim (nor in the static nature) of the \UBSC session type system to guaranty more dynamic properties that have to do with the algorithm correctness, e.g., to prove that the Paxos protocol will eventually reach consensus.